Miky537/bc-plans/NOTES.md

 - HitTest stopped giving correct results, again getting warning about not GeoJson not having correct fields.
   - Solved: HitTest was updated on ArcGis - they renamed fields so destructing an object was not working anymore.

+- .graphic is unresolved variable even though in browser console there clearly is a graphic object.
+  - Solved: It was a problem with typescript, there were multiple types returned after HitTest, so I had to iterate though the results

-- Map gets re-rendered on touch on mobile devices, on desktop theres no issue.
+### - **Map gets re-rendered on touch on mobile devices, on desktop theres no issue**.